alyssonvidal/E-Commerce-Clusterization/README.md

 <center><img src="/images/ecommerce2.jpg" alt="logo_ecommerce" width="800" height="400"/></center>

 ## Problem Statement
-A recurring problem in e-commerce is classifying customers according to their value to the company.
-One of the practices used in the business world to determine this is the RFM (Recence, Frequency, Monetization) table.
-The case study addressed is an E-commerce that has approximately 5 thousand customers in its database, it wants to identify the best ones to forward them to the loyalty program.
+A recurring problem in e-commerce is classifying customers according to their value to the company, a problem also known as customer segmentation.
+One of the practices used in the business world to determine this is the RFM table (Recence, Frequency, Monetization), to obtain this table there are statistical methods and clustering algorithms that manage to reproduce practically the same results.

+The case study addressed is an E-commerce that has approximately 5 thousand customers in its database, it wants to identify the best ones to refer them to the loyalty program.

 ## Objective
 **Main:**
 * Create clusters according to the customer's RFM using some machine learning models.
-* Indicate the best customers for the loyalty plan.<br>
+* Indicate the best customers for the loyalty plan called "insiders".
+* Create a dashboard on metabase
+* Deploy Model on AWS.

 **Secundary:**

-* Create clusters according to the customer's RFM without using any machine learning models, using only statistical theory.*
 * Compare the machine learning model with the statistical RFM.